Flight-Free-UK/flight_free_uk_website/source/posts/what-should-the-government-do.html.markdown

 O﻿n routes with fast, direct trains, the rail and air times are comparable once you've factored in transfers to the airport and waiting time for check-in etc. It should therefore be possible to maintain good domestic connectivity while removing the high-carbon option.

-O﻿ur recommendation is to remove flight routes where there's a direct train alternative of 4.5 hours.
+O﻿ur recommendation is to remove flight routes where there's a direct train alternative of 4.5 hours or less.
+This would include routes between London and Exeter/Manchester/Newcastle/Edinburgh/Glasgow, and Birmingham and Edinburgh/Glasgow.

 #### 7﻿.
 Significant investment in low-carbon transport